Here are some of the most common questions about membership, the fishing experience and the community at the Malden Anglers Association

 Are my spouse and child allowed to fish if I'm a member?

 Yes, your spouse has all of the privileges that are afforded to you as a member except voting.
 A child, a junior member, under 18 must be accompanied by you when fishing.
 A junior member is not allowed in any flotation craft on the pond and not allowed to fish until 2 weeks after the trout are initially stocked.
+Other rules and policy for all members can be found in our complete rules and policies.

 Do I need a Massachusetts fishing license to fish on Patkin Pond?